nixworks/public/news/2014/11/11/index.md

 ##### Ebola virus cases in the United States
 ### [Dr. Craig Spencer, a Doctors Without Borders volunteer, was declared free of the Ebola virus and released from a New York City hospital.
 His was the last Ebola case being treated in the United States. ](/news/2014/11/11/dr-craig-spencer-a-doctors-without-borders-volunteer-was-declared-free-of-the-ebola-virus-and-released-from-a-new-york-city-hospital-his.md)
-_Context: New York City, Ebola, Ebola virus cases in the United States, Dr. Craig Spencer, hospital, Doctors Without Borders volunteer, American_
+_Context: Dr. Craig Spencer, hospital, Ebola virus cases in the United States, Doctors Without Borders volunteer, New York City, Ebola, U.S._

 ##### Sinking of the MV ''Sewol''
 ### [In South Korea, fifteen members of the crew of the MV "Sewol" are sentenced for criminal negligence in the ferry disaster with the captain sentenced to 36 years and the chief engineer sentenced to 30 years. ](/news/2014/11/11/in-south-korea-fifteen-members-of-the-crew-of-the-mv-sewol-are-sentenced-for-criminal-negligence-in-the-ferry-disaster-with-the-captain-s.md)